Figure 1 - 6 outlet wall outlet extender with surge protection

 Figure 3 - Surge suppression outlet/receptacle

-Power cubes, as shown in Figure 1 are devices that plug into standard electrical receptacles and provide surge suppression to the device plugged into it.
+Power outlet extenders, as shown in Figure 1 are devices that plug into standard electrical receptacles and provide surge suppression to the device plugged into it.
 Some power cubes have additional connections to provide protection for a telephone line.

 Power cubes are available in single and multiple outlets.